-1. Pocket neighborhood developments shall be located on a parcel of land at least one-third ($\frac{1}{3}$) of an acre and no greater than six acres in area, with at least 50 feet of frontage along a public street.

-2. Only single-family detached dwellings and incidental and subordinate accessory uses are permitted as part of a pocket neighborhood development.

-3. Developments shall include at least four dwellings but no more than 12 dwellings.
-In no instance shall the gross density of the development exceed a 20 percent increase in the density of the underlying base zoning district.
-The number of dwelling units may be increased to no more than thirty (30) with the approval of a Special Use Permit.
-Additionally, the following requirements shall be met for developments having thirteen (13) to thirty (30) dwelling units:
+- 1. Pocket neighborhood developments shall be located on a parcel of land at least one-third ($\frac{1}{3}$) of an acre and no greater than six acres in area, with at least 50 feet of frontage along a public street. - 2.
+Only single-family detached dwellings and incidental and subordinate accessory uses are permitted as part of a pocket neighborhood development. - 3.
+Developments shall include at least four dwellings but no more than 12 dwellings.
+In no instance shall the gross density of the development exceed a 20 percent increase in the density of the underlying base zoning district. - 4.
+At least 60 percent of the individual building lots shall front the common open space area provided in accordance with subsection (c) below, rather than a street or alley. - 5.
+Each individual lot in a pocket neighborhood shall contain only one dwelling unit. - 6.

-a.
-Dwellings shall be in clusters of no more than twelve (12) units.

-b.
-Each cluster shall have its own shared common open space in accordance with area requirements of Section (c), Common Elements, below.

-c.
-Each cluster shall contain at least one of the following elements shared by the residents of a cluster:

-- I. Barbeque, campfire circle, or outdoor terrace;

-- II.
-Picnic shelter;

-- III.
-Playground or exercise equipment;

-- IV.
-Heated common building for gatherings;

-- V. Garden; or

-- VI.
-Similar element that meets the intent to foster connections among neighbors and strengthen sense of community.

-d.
-Multiple clusters shall be connected by a network of pedestrian pathways.

-e.
-The gross density of the development shall not exceed a 20 percent increase in the density of the underlying base zoning district.

-4. At least 60 percent of the individual building lots shall front the common open space area provided in accordance with subsection (c) below, rather than a street or alley.

-- 5. Each individual lot in a pocket neighborhood shall contain only one dwelling unit. - 6.
 Individual lots and buildings shall comply with the standards in Table 4.2.D(3)a.4 below.